Shannon L. Smith, M.D., F.A.C.S.

 Dr. Shannon Smith is the medical director and founder of Cataract, Glaucoma & Retina Consultants of East Texas and Medical Arts Surgery Center in Nacogdoches, Texas.
 She is certified by the American Board of Ophthalmology and is a Fellow of the American Academy of Ophthalmology, the American College of Surgeons and the Texas Surgical Society.
 She is a member of her local county, state and the American Medical Associations.
 She is a summa cum laude graduate of the School of Architecture at the University of Texas in Arlington.
 She received her Doctor of Medicine degree from the University of Texas Medical Branch (UTMB) in Galveston.
 She completed post-doctoral residency training in Ophthalmology there, and fellowship training in Ophthalmic Pathology at Baylor College of Medicine in Houston, as well as fellowship training in Glaucoma with internationally recognized, leading glaucoma surgeons John Lynn, M.D., Ronald Fellman, M.D. and Richard Starita, M.D. at Glaucoma Associates of Texas in Dallas.

 Dr. Smith has been practicing ophthalmology in Nacogdoches since 1993.
-She has served as clinical investigator in numerous national glaucoma studies and has lectured internationally on glaucoma and related surgical and medical topics.
+She has served as clinical investigator in numerous national glaucoma studies and has lectured internationally on glaucoma and cataract surgery, as well as other related medical and surgical topics.
 She is a published author in her fields.
 Her practice has become a premier regional referral center for advanced cataract and glaucoma surgery.

 Education/Training/Licensure/Professional and Honorary Associations: